 Sylvester Comprehensive Cancer Center is pleased to offer acupuncture to our patients.
 This safe, holistic treatment approach is performed by oncology trained, licensed, and credentialed acupuncture physicians at our facility, and has no side effects.
 From its inception in China more than 2,500 years ago to its popularization in the United States in the 1970s, acupuncture has been used traditionally to help disease prevention and symptom management, as well as to improve general health.

 Our mission is to improve your quality of life using safe, non-toxic therapies and a personalized approach.
-Our patients’ health and well-being is very important to our team, and we encourage you to learn more about the potential benefits of acupuncture.
-The majority of patients find the treatments to be both relaxing and energizing, as well as helping to reducing their symptoms.
+Our patients’ health and well-being are very important to our team, and we encourage you to learn more about the potential benefits of acupuncture.
+The majority of patients find the treatments to be both relaxing and energizing, as well as helping to reduce their symptoms.
 Acupuncture can help with relaxation and cancer-related fatigue, as well as helping to reduce cancer treatment side effects.
 We offer acupuncture for cancer patients during and after chemotherapy to help you manage your symptoms and reduce side effects.

 The National Cancer Institute reports that acupuncture can be helpful in reducing the following symptoms related to cancer treatment: